PureVPN vs IPVanish: which VPN to choose?

 PureVPN has a regular kill switch that stops your whole connection if you're disconnected from the VPN server.
 It's enabled by default, which is great for people who aren't into tweaking the settings.
 Unfortunately, our test with some experimental configurations has shown that it might fail to disconnect you or even leak your real IP address (you can read more about that in the PureVPN Review).

-Meanwhile, IPVanish’s kill switch worked much better.
+Meanwhile, IPVanish's kill switch worked much better.
 The only issue I noticed was that the app would sometimes fail to notify me that my VPN connection had faltered (but the kill switch worked as advertised).
-Besides, IPVanish’s kill switch offers some customization options, such as the choice to block LAN traffic, which becomes important when using public Wi-Fi.
+Besides, IPVanish's kill switch offers some customization options, such as the choice to block LAN traffic, which becomes important when using public Wi-Fi.
+Recently, IPVanish has also released a separate kill switch app for devices that don't support network kill switches, like Fire TV.

 Split tunneling is nearly identical with each provider.
 You get a list of apps and an option to add or remove them, so they are either protected or unprotected.
 A small advantage that IPVanish has is selecting from Recommended, User, and System Apps.
 That's great for novice users who may not know which ones should stay protected by the VPN at all times.